 There was only one customer on site – Bob Deluce from Porter.
 Mr Deluce noted that the Q400 and the CS were incomparable in terms of taxi noise – one could not hear the CS taxi.
 He felt the flyby noise was very close but favored the CS.
 When asked about the Billy Bishop flyover by the CS, he smiled and noted that along with their ice cream dessert the 500 people at the airport BBQ were getting a surprise visitor from Bombardier.

-The case for the airport’s expansion was made by a… Continue reading
+The case for the airport’s expansion was made by a member of the city… Continue reading

 LOT Polish Airlines regional subsidiary will be closing its doors and liquidating as of 31 March, and is refunding tickets from April forward.
 This is the result of a government decision made by the Polish treasury, which owns 62.1% of the airline.
 That department indicated that “there was no prospect of profits in the foreseeable future”.
 Continue reading